 Minimum Size Restrictions on Renaissance Zones.
-Currently, under the act, certain conditions must be met before an area can be designated as a renaissance zone: among other requirements, the proposed zone may contain no more than six "distinct geographic areas."
-Minimum size restrictions are provided for distinct geographic areas, as follows: for a geographic area located wholly or partially within a city with a population over 500,000, the area may not be less than 30 acres; for a geographic area located wholly or partially within a village, the area may not be less than 10 acres; and for other geographic areas, a geographic unit may not be less than 30 acres.
-In addition, the act specifies that not more than 50 percent of the real property in each distinct geographic area may be owned by the same person.
+Currently, under the act, certain conditions must be met before an area can be designated as a renaissance zone: among other requirements, the proposed zone may contain no more than six "distinct geographic areas," or sub-zones.
+Minimum size restrictions are provided for sub-zones, as follows: for a geographic area located wholly or partially within a city with a population over 500,000, the area may not be less than 30 acres; for a geographic area located wholly or partially within a village, the area may not be less than 10 acres; and for other geographic areas, a geographic unit may not be less than 30 acres.
+In addition, the act specifies that not more than 50 percent of the real property in each sub-zone may be owned by the same person.

-House Bill 4733 would delete these provisions.
-Instead, the bill would specify that the minimum size of a distinct geographic area would be five acres.
-Also, a qualified local governmental unit or units could designate in each renaissance zone up to four distinct geographic areas that had no minimum size requirement.
+The bill would delete these provisions.
+Instead, the bill would specify that a renaissance zone could contain no more than 10 distinct areas, and that, generally, the minimum size of a sub-zone would be no less than five acres.
+However, a qualified local governmental unit or units could designate in each renaissance zone up to four sub-zones that had no minimum size requirement.